 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
+You may request details of personal information which we hold about you under the EU General Data Protection Regulation 2018.
 A small fee will be payable.
-If you would like a copy of the information held on you please write to 2 Station Road, Stoke D’Abernon, Cobham, Surrey, KT11 3BN
+If you would like a copy of the information held on you please write to The Old Plough, c/o, 123 High Street, Horsell, GU21 4SS.

 This page describes the sort of information that may be gathered by cookies, how we use it and why we sometimes need to store these cookies.
 We will also share how you can prevent these cookies from being stored if you wished to do so, however you should be aware that this may downgrade or ‘break’ certain elements of the website’s functionality.